PretendoNetwork/boss-crypto/README.md

 # boss.js
-### Utility lib for working with BOSS/SpotPass data on the WiiU and (eventually) 3DS
+### Utility lib for working with BOSS/SpotPass data on the WiiU and 3DS